 Rick Litvin is a filmmaker, songwriter, photographer and educator.
-His work has screened at the Museum of Modern Art, IFC Film Center, MTV, VH-1 of MTV Networks and has been featured on NPR’s All Things Considered, Weekend Edition, Morning Edition, Public Radio International, The BBC, CBS, as well as being distributed internationally.
+His work has screened at the Museum of Modern Art, IFC Film Center, MTV, VH-1 of MTV Networks and has been featured on NPR’s All Things Considered, Weekend Edition, Morning Edition, Public Radio International, The BBC, CBS, as well as being distributed internationally and through Apple’s iTunes.
 Rick has generated and directed original cable television program content in collaboration with The 3M Corporation and Time Warner, and has worked in the music industry as a songwriter on eight releases by Lucy Kaplansky (The Tide, Flesh and Bone, Ten Year Night AFIM Best Pop Album of the Year 2000, Every Single Day AFIM Best Pop Album of the Year 2002, The Red Thread, Over the Hills - 11,500,000 streams on Spotify for the track "More than This," Reunion and Everyday Street).
 His work has been included in a variety of anthologies and has been reviewed across a spectrum of old media and new media publications including the New York Times, Washington Post, Boston Globe, Irish Times and Rolling Stone.